-- Existing research efforts will support the development of a regional demonstration in West Europe.
+Existing research efforts are supporting the development of a regional demonstration in West Europe.

-- The approach for documenting nitrogen cascade from agricultural activity will be two-fold:
+The approach for documenting nitrogen cascade from agricultural activity is two-fold:

-- On the one hand it will consist of field measurements conducted at the scale of two experimental watersheds (about 100-360 km²) respectively located in temperate and Mediterranean climate zones.
-The data acquired at that scale will then feed the analysis of the water-agro-food system of regional watersheds in Europe, along the temperate to Mediterranean climatic gradient, from the Rhine to the Guadalquivir.
+- On the one hand it consists of field measurements conducted at the scale of two experimental watersheds (about 100-360 km²) respectively located in temperate and Mediterranean climate zones.
+The data acquired at that scale then feeds the analysis of the water-agro-food system of regional watersheds in Europe, along the temperate to Mediterranean climatic gradient, from the Rhine to the Guadalquivir.

 - On the other hand, the approach is utilizing the results of several projects (e.g., the EU NitroPortugal project; a five years “Ramón y Cajal” Grant for young confirmed researchers in Spain and the regional Spanish project Agrisost; a three years Ph-D grant from the Ministry of Research in France and the long term PIREN-Seine programme).
 These projects aim at leading to the first National Nitrogen Assessments.
 The nitrogen issue is to be viewed in a Southern Mediterranean European context in comparison with a temperate one.

-Whilst these results related to agricultural activity are a significant start to a regional demonstration site, due to the nature of the core projects and partners involved in the work, they will be related to the water systems in a land-to-sea continuums of the river basins of the selected domain.
-The possible consideration in the model of tropospheric ozone effects on crop nitrogen and water use efficiency in Mediterranean areas will be explored.
+Whilst these results related to agricultural activity are a significant start to a regional demonstration site, due to the nature of the core projects and partners involved in the work, they are related to the water systems in a land-to-sea continuums of the river basins of the selected domain.
+The consideration in the model of tropospheric ozone effects on crop nitrogen and water use efficiency in Mediterranean areas is being explored.
 In the context of the demonstration and as the INMS project progresses we have mobilised stakeholders (Water Agency, farmers, farmers representatives, managers and policy makers) to identify opportunities or barriers for improved nutrient (N, P, Si) management in a region where the impact of too much N currently results in inland water contamination and coastal eutrophication.

-- This demonstration will characterise the agronomic and environmental performances of cropping systems using several indicators and integrative approaches at the scale of the two contrasted experimental catchments, with the aim of upscaling the approach to Western EU Atlantic domain.
+- This demonstration is characterising the agronomic and environmental performances of cropping systems using several indicators and integrative approaches at the scale of the two contrasted experimental catchments, with the aim of upscaling the approach to Western EU Atlantic domain.

 - Two contrasted agricultural scenarios have been co-constructed, one stating a further openness of the agri-food system (intensification and specialization, O/S), another describing increased autonomy of farmers (with no chemical use of mineral fertilisers, and pesticides), a reconnection of livestock and crop farming, and a demitarian diet (A/R/D), (Billen et al 2018, Science of the Total Environment 637–638, 695–705).
 New scenarios are in elaboration for better linking food consumption and production.